 The Journey across the Stream

 A fox, a hen and a bag of grain need to get to the other side of a stream.
 The fox and the hen can't swim.
-A man with a boat can take them but the boat can only hold two things as well as him.
+A man with a boat can take them but the boat can only hold one thing as well as him.
 However, the fox will eat the hen if they are left on the bank together, or if they travel in the boat at the same time.
-Similarly, the hen will eat the grain if she is left with it or if it travels with
+Similarly, the hen will eat the grain if she is left with it or if it travels

-her in the boat.
+with her in the boat.
 How can the man carry all three safely to the other side of the stream?

 Logical thinking can help find the quickest way through mazes, which have fascinated people for centuries.
 This article contains more information and there are many maze problems in the archive.
 Try July 01 and Sep 01.